maxtkc/mos-herb-site/work_w_me.md

 #### What does an herbal consult look like?

-We meet for 1.5-2 hours for a thorough conversation in which I listen to your story and we try to uncover which patterns might be at the root of your symptoms.
+We meet for 90 minutes for a thorough conversation in which I listen to your story and we try to uncover which patterns might be at the root of your symptoms.
 Afterwards, I'll do some research and then send you detailed recommendations including herbal formulas, dietary advice (optional!) and other guidance (blood tests, movement/massage, referrals to other practitioners).
 Once we settle on a protocol that you feel excited about, I’ll send the formulas to an apothecary to be filled, and you’ll receive your herbs in the mail.